rsksmart/bips/BIP-R10.md

 =======================

 This BIP represents a soft-fork since it is based on Segwit script versioning system.
 Transactions containing the COUNT_ACKS opcode are non-standard to old implementations, which will (typically) not relay them nor include them in blocks.
-Witness P2SH addresses can be used to allow the propagation of transactions that use COUNT_ACKS.
+Pay-to-witness-script-hash (P2WSH) addresses can be used to allow the propagation of transactions that use COUNT_ACKS.

 Miners that do not soft-fork and do not include non-standard transactions are not affected, since no consensus rule is added to the block header or coinbase validation.
 Miners that do not soft-fork but include non-standard transactions that can be delivered by external (possibly malicious) users can be attacked so that their blocks are not accepted by the majority of miners.